bandirevanth/TicTacToe_Chess/README.md

 ---

 ## Usage
 It is a **TWO-PLAYER** game.
 Click on cells to place your mark.
 Take turns and play (i.e. make your moves) The game will automatically detect wins or draws.

-It is your classic Tic-Tac-Toe with Chess pieces :)
+TL:DR -> It is your classic Tic-Tac-Toe with Chess pieces :)

 ---